POWER FOR PARKINSON'S

 DATE AND LOCATION:

-Join us for a 2 day fitness intensive for fitness professionals and Parkinson’s group leaders to learn best practices for structuring Parkinson's specific exercise classes.
+Join us for a virtual 2-day fitness intensive for fitness professionals and Parkinson’s group leaders to learn best practices for structuring Parkinson's specific exercise classes.

 YOU WILL LEARN:

-Difference between PFP Exercise Classes vs. P.T, O.T.
-Senior Fit Classes
+Difference between PFP Exercise Classes vs. PT, OT, and Senior Fitness Classes

 Exercises to address various symptoms of Parkinson's